UW-GDA/uruguay_droughts/README.md

 ### 1- Data preprocesing:

-* Unit conversions for better interpretability.
+* Convert units for better interpretability.
-* Aggregation of daily data into monthly data.
+* Aggregate daily data into monthly data.
-* Extraction data for Uruguay from the global dataset.
+* Extract Uruguay-specific data from the global dataset.
-* Data division intro three periods: historical, future 1 and future 2.
+* Divide data into three periods: historical, Future 1, and Future 2

 ### 2 - Counting analysis:

-In this step, I will calculate the category ranges for wind speed and precipitation.
-With this, I will study future monthly accumulated precipitation using INUMET's definition.
+* Determine category ranges for wind speed and precipitation.
+* Assess future precipitation trends using INUMET’s definitions.

 ### 3 - Severety analysis:

-In this step, I plan to study severity by counting the length in months of each drought episode for both variables, to construct severity histograms.
+* Measure the duration of drought episodes (in months).
+* Construct severity histograms for both meteorological and wind droughts.

 ## Expected outcomes: